 Howard F. Ward is a portfolio manager and CIO of Growth Equities at GAMCO and serves as Chairman of our Board.
-Our Chief Financial Officer also serves as an executive officer of GGCP, Inc. In addition, most of our executive officers and employees will be provided by GAMCO, pursuant to the Administrative Agreement with Teton.
-These common directors could create, or appear to create, potential conflicts of interest when our and GAMCO's management and directors face decisions that could have different implications for the two companies.
+In addition, some of our executive officers and most of our employees will be provided by GAMCO, pursuant to the Administrative Agreement with Teton.
+This common director could create, or appear to create, potential conflicts of interest when our and GAMCO's management and directors face decisions that could have different implications for the two companies.

-Also, some of our directors, executive officers, portfolio managers and employees own shares of GAMCO common stock, options to purchase shares of GAMCO Class A common stock or other equity awards.
+Also, one of our directors, an executive officer, portfolio managers and employees own shares of GAMCO common stock, options to purchase shares of GAMCO Class A common stock or other equity awards.
 This ownership may create, or, may create the appearance of, conflicts of interest.
 Mario J. Gabelli is deemed to control Teton by his ownership in Teton shares as well as through GGCP's ownership in Teton.
 GGCP is a private company controlled by Mr. Gabelli.
 Mr. Gabelli is the controlling shareholder of both Teton and GAMCO.